Posted on 2 Comments

 • We were born knowing how to eat, when to eat, how much to eat, and what to eat.
 Sometimes our thoughts get in the way of this inborn knowledge.
 But, with practice, we can reconnect with our intuitive body wisdom.

 Your child may rage and scream.
 They may cry and mourn.
-Their body has become your child’s expression of self-worth.
+The body has become your child’s expression of self-worth.
 As their body changes, your child may feel worthless and unlovable.

 It is hard to see our children suffer.
 It is hard not to want them to calm down and stop feeling angry and sad.
-But it is critical that our children receive the space they need to express the very real panic, fear, and despair that comes with losing an eating disorder and gaining weight.
+But our children must receive the space they need to express the very real panic, fear, and despair that comes with losing an eating disorder and gaining weight.

 When the fallout comes, and it may come all day, every day for a while, take a deep breath and remember that it’s real, and it needs space.